Felixburton7/Machine-Learning-Classification-with-RandomForest-AdaBoost-Neural-Network-DescisionTree/README.md

 This project was developed and graded using Google Colab, utilizing the free access to GPUs provided by the platform.
 This is a common practice in machine learning and data science, as it allows for the efficient training of models without the need for personal high-performance computing resources.
 Leveraging Google Colab’s free GPUs helps accelerate tasks like training large models or performing computationally intensive operations.

-As a result, some of the code in this repository may appear a bit messy, due to the nature of rapid prototyping and development within the Colab environment.
 For a cleaner, more structured version of the code, please refer to the Scikit-learn file, which contains a more refined and organized version of the project.

 Thank you for understanding!
 Feel free to contribute or raise issues if you have any suggestions or improvements.